 Except where local ordinances specifically provide (for example, an ordinance of Kanagawa prefecture requires a seller that is a business using particular toxic substances, to disclose their use), a seller of contaminated land is not obliged to disclose environmental information.
-However, if the seller knows of the existence of the contamination, there is a possibility that the seller must disclose the environmental information, under the principle of good faith under the Civil Law.
-In this case, if the seller does not disclose the information, the seller is liable for compensation of damages under the provision on tortious acts.
-Additionally, the seller may be subject to hidden defect liability under the contract law theory of the Civil Code (see Question 23).
+However, the seller is subject to hidden defect liability under the contract law theory of the Civil Code (see Question 23).